AMReX-Astro/Castro/docs_new/source/CastroGettingStarted.rst

 ============================

 There are several options for visualizing the data.
-The popular package supports the  file format natively, as does the python package [2]_.
-The standard tool used within the -community is , which we demonstrate here.  is available on github.
+The popular VisIt package supports the AMReX file format natively, as does the yt python package [2]_.
+The standard tool used within the AMReX-community is Amrvis, which we demonstrate here.
+Amrvis is available on github.

 #.
-Get :
+Get Amrvis:

    ::